 All students will also participate in the Co-curricular Learning Certificate Program (CLC) (2 hours)

 The London Program includes opportunities for excursions to many places in England such as Canterbury, Bath, Stonehenge, Stratford, Cambridge and Oxford.
 There are also local excursions and cultural events such as the theatre, concerts, museums and the Houses of Parliament.

 Pre-Departure Course and Post-Return Course

-Students accepted for participation in the London Program are required to participate in the Cross-Cultural Explorations I course prior to departure and Cross-Cultural Explorations Post (1 credit) after they return.
-Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, lectures, and discussions with faculty and former participants of the program.
+Students accepted to the London Program are required to participate in Cross-Cultural Explorations Pre (1 credit) prior to departure and Cross-Cultural Explorations Post (1 credit) after they return.
+Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, activities, films, lectures, and discussions with former participants of the program.
 A weekend retreat is part of this course.
 Students and parents will receive a Handbook of important information prior to the program.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
 Credit for Cross-Cultural Explorations Pre is dependent upon successful completion of the semester program.

 The London Program will cost the same as one semester of on-campus charges for tuition, room, board and fees at Earlham; the full amount charged for board is then returned to students in the form of a check to be used for meals.
 The program covers academic and educational costs, and includes housing while on the academic portion of the program.
 Students on financial aid may apply their aid to one Earlham or Earlham-recognized off-campus program during their college career.